logto-io/docs/docs/docs/references/users/README.md

 ### All attributes

-The following attributes (except password-related) are visible on the user profile.
+The following attributes (except `password_encrypted` and `password_encryption_method`) are visible on the user profile, which means you can view them using Management API.

 :::note The meanings of some following table columns